pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 For example :

 1. A strange, little, yellow leaf.
-Here the arrangement of the adjectives is as follows: "a" is an article, "strange" is a opinion or quality, "little" is the shape, "yellow" is the color
+Here the arrangement of the adjectives is as follows: "a" is an article, "strange" is a opinion or quality, "little" is the size, "yellow" is the color

 2. My dad is a tall, Indian Man.
-Here the arrangement of the adjectives is as follows: "tall" is a quality, "Indian" is a Nationality.
+Here the arrangement of the adjectives is as follows: "tall" is a size, "Indian" is a Nationality.